ProvableHQ/leo/RELEASING.md

 Or from the GitHub Actions UI: find the failed run and click **Re-run all jobs**.

-The same dispatch mechanism also works as an alternative to `release.sh` - it creates the tag automatically if it doesn't exist yet.

 ## Supported Targets

 | Target | Runner |